Car Sputters When Air Conditioner Is On: 10 Potential Causes

 Some First Hand Experiences Shared By Users In Different Communities

-Our team conducted research across various online communities, forums, and subreddits to gather user comments and opinions on “car sputtering when ac is on”.
+Our team conducted research across various online communities, forums, and subreddits to gather user comments and opinions on “car jolts when ac is in use”.

 User 1 says: